 Enter POD Publishing and the Internet

 In my blog post about Print-On-Demand (POD) publishers, I discuss the pros and cons of the digital revolution.
 Print-on-demand (POD) publishing means that books are produced one at a time, rather than in a big print run.
-That’s the method used by traditional publishers: 1,000 to 10,000 books at a time.
+Traditional publishers use offset presses, and their print runs are typically 1,000 to 10,000 books at a time.

 In 2013 when my novel Montpelier Tomorrow was published, I did not know the difference between POD publishing and traditional publishing.
 I thought my publisher was a small press and that I was lucky they had accepted my manuscript.
 I knew they were not a vanity press because I didn’t pay them any money.
 They promised to take the book production off my hands, which they did and for which I am very grateful.

 Here’s the downside though.
 At the time I did not know that a POD press has no book warehouse or distribution channel.
 A POD publisher cannot get a book into bookstores because, unlike major presses and even not-so-major presses like City Lights, Counterpoint, Softskull, Greywolf and Sarabande, POD publishers do not rent space on the bookstore’s front table.